victorliu-sq/PaperWriting/FlashSMP.md

-To overcome this problem, we need a fine-grained hardware primitive that handles contention well.
-Unfortunately, modern CPUs still depend on atomicCAS implementations to perform  specific arithmetic functions using a read-modify-write (RMW) process.
-However, modern GPU architectures, such as NVIDIA's CUDA, provide a full suite of atomic functions designed for arithmetic operations.
-Among these, `atomicMin` effectively addresses the challenges of synchronization and contention in parallelized Gale-Shapley (GS) algorithms.
+To overcome this problem, we need a fine-grained hardware primitive that handles high memory contention efficiently.
+Modern CPUs still rely on atomicCAS implementations to perform specific arithmetic functions using a read-modify-write (RMW) process.
+In contrast, modern GPU architectures, such as NVIDIA's CUDA, offer a comprehensive set of atomic functions for arithmetic operations.
+Among these, `atomicMin` effectively addresses the challenges of synchronization and high contention in parallelized Gale-Shapley (GS) algorithms.